-We ended up self-catering a lot in Pico because our house had a BBQ – we grilled chicken, vegetables, fruit and everything in between.
-The times we did eat out we had very good experiences.
+We ended up self-catering a lot in Pico just because our house had a barbecue.
+We grilled chicken, vegetables, fruit, and everything in between.
+However, the times we did eat out we had very good experiences too.
 Here are my 2 favourite spots.

 My Favorite Places to Eat in Pico island

 - Cella Bar: it’s more popular to go for drinks with a gorgeous view over Faial, but they also serve meals with typical Azorean food.
 The dishes are as stylish as their architecture which is an experience by itself.
 The fish soup is incredibly rich and tasty and YOU MUST TRY THEIR CHOCOLATE MOUSSE.